Trilingual-byford/Trilingual-byford/README_ENGLISH.md

 ## Summary

-- Strong ability to study technical things.
+- Strong ability to study new technical skills.
 - Be able to acquire new skill in a short period of time and be able to work immediately.

 ## Skills